projectsveltos/sveltos/docs/template/template_generic_examples.md

 Replace `<Identifier>` with the name you gave that resource in your ClusterProfile definition (like _AutoscalerSecret_).

 This works the same way for Helm charts.
-Inside the `values` section of your Helm chart, you can reference any data stored in the autoscaler Secret from the _default_ namespace using the same identifier (_AutoscalerSecret_).
+Inside the `values` section of the Helm chart, we can reference any data stored in the autoscaler Secret from the _default_ namespace using the same identifier (_AutoscalerSecret_).

 ## Example - Replicate Secrets with Sveltos

-In this scenario, imagine the management cluster has External Secret Operator set up.
-This operator acts as a bridge, securely fetching secrets from a separate system.
-These secrets are stored safely within the management cluster.
+In this scenario, imagine the management cluster has an **External Secret Operator** set up.
+The operator acts as a bridge, securely fetching secrets from a separate system.
+The secrets are stored safely within the management cluster.

-Now, suppose the following YAML code represents a Secret within the management cluster managed by External Secret Operator:
+Suppose the following YAML code represents a Secret **within** the **management cluster** managed by External Secret Operator.

 ```yaml
 apiVersion: v1